redhat-cop/infra.aap_configuration/README.md

     # version: ...
 ```

-## Conversion from Controller_configuration
+## Conversion from tower_configuration

-If you were using a version of redhat_cop.controller_configuration, please refer to our Conversion Guide here: [Conversion Guide](docs/CONVERSION_GUIDE.md)
+If you were using a version of redhat_cop.tower_configuration, please refer to our Conversion Guide here: [Conversion Guide](docs/CONVERSION_GUIDE.md)

 ## Using this collection